Coronavirus latest: Record number of German workers on reduced hours | DW | 30.04.2020

 German companies have applied for state aid to cover the salaries of a record 10.1 million on shorter hours.
 Social distancing restrictions are set to be extended for at least another week.
 Follow DW for the latest.

-- Germany has announce a record number of people on short-time work wage subsidy scheme amid the coronavirus pandemic.
+- Germany has announced a record number of people on short-time work wage subsidy scheme amid the coronavirus pandemic.

 - South Korea has reported no daily increase in local infections for the first time since February 15.